 Students are afforded options to create individualized degree plans that fit their academic interests and career goals.

-The Industry Studies area is designed for students with an interest in all branches of media industries -- including film, television, video games and digital and social media -- with a focus on production cultures, media management, globalization, entrepreneurship, distribution, law and regulation, economics, programming, and audience research.
-The degree is designed with a focus on expanding students' career readiness and options in the media industry or academia.
-Students must complete a minimum of 30 hours of graduate courses; the program is designed to take approximately two years.
+The degree is designed with a focus on expanding students' career readiness and options in the media industry or PhD programs.
+Students must complete a minimum of 33 hours of graduate courses; the program is designed to take approximately two years.